The Legislative Process: How Congress Works

 - House Committees.
 Senate Committees —Use committee home pages to find hearings schedules and often text of the hearings.
 This can either be the oral testimony of the full record of hearings, including materials submitted by witnesses

-- GPO Access (Government Printing Office)—Most Congressional hearings are published two months to two years after they are held.
+- GPO Access (Government Publishing Office)—Most Congressional hearings are published two months to two years after they are held.
 Only hearings released to the Government Printing Office from the committees are made available on GPO Access.

 As legislation is reviewed at the committee and subcommittee level, the language often changes.
 Committees hold sessions during which legislation is reviewed line-by-line and changes are made.
 These sessions are referred to as "markup."
 Thus a bill submitted to a committee is often very different from the bill reported out of committee.
 While transcripts of the deliberations from these sessions are not available, the changes made to the language of the bill are recorded.
 Examining the different versions of a bill and how it was "marked up" can be useful when studying the evolution of legislation.